dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-On paper, the Bangalore region looked very similar to the nearby province of Punjab in Pakistan, or to the Zheijiang province in coastal China in 1985.
+On paper, the Bangalore region looked very similar to the nearby province of Punjab in Pakistan, or to the Zheijiang province in coastal China, in 1985.
 What made the balance tilt in favour of Bangalore (in the state of Karnataka) was its unique concentration of emerging tech talents and its local institutions, conducive to innovative activities.

 #